stas-sultanov/azure-monitor-telemetry/doc/readme.md

 - Internal telemetry storage is implemented using `ConcurrentQueue<T>` to ensure safe concurrent access.
 - The `PublishAsync` method can be safely called while telemetry is being added via `Add` or `Track*` methods.
 - Custom implementations of `TelemetryPublisher` should also be designed to be thread-safe, especially if shared across multiple instances or services.

-This thread-safe design makes the library suitable for use in **high-concurrency environments**, such as web servers, background workers, microservices, and serverless applications.

 ## Examples